 This systematic review aimed to identify the extent and implications of medication loss and the burden of prescription refill on medical relief teams following extreme weather events and other natural hazards.
 A total of 70 articles were included which reported events from nine countries.
 Windstorms were the most prevalent extreme event with 14 hurricanes, typhoons or cyclones analyzed.
 Impacts from Hurricane Katrina (2005) were reported in 29 articles.
 Medication refill is a significant and urgent health need, made especially challenging because patients commonly do not have access to their medical records including allergy to medications.
 Patient preparedness (such as having an emergency pack including a stockpile of medicine and medicine records) could be achieved through increased education and help from professionals in establishing effective emergency planning.

-Adolescents, Adults, Both sexes, Cardiovascular diseases, Child health, Children, Conflict, Cyclone, Disability, Ear, Earthquake, Emergency Shelter and NFI, Endocrine and metabolic diseases, Fire, Flash flood/Flood, Health, Healthcare workers, HIV and sexually transmitted infections, Injuries (all), Landslide/mudslide, Mental health, Neonates/infants, Neoplasms and hematologic diseases, Nervous system and neurologic diseases, Non-communicable diseases (all), nose, Older people, Orthopedic injuries, Other injuries, Pain and anaesthesia, Persons with disabilities, Respiratory diseases, Rheumatologic diseases, throat and eye diseases, Tornado, Tsunami, Vaccine-preventable infections, Volcano
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Children, Conflict, Cyclone/Hurricane/Typhoon, Disability, Ear nose throat and eye conditions, Earthquake, Emergency Shelter and NFI, Endocrine and metabolic conditions, Fire, Flash flood/Flood, Health, Healthcare workers, HIV and sexually transmitted infections, Injuries (all), Landslide/mudslide, Mental health, Neonates/infants, Neoplasms and hematologic conditions, Nervous system and neurologic conditions, Non-communicable diseases (all), Older people, Orthopedic injuries, Other injuries, Pain and anaesthesia, Persons with disabilities, Respiratory conditions, Rheumatologic conditions, Tornado, Tsunami, Vaccine-preventable infections, Volcano